 Office hours are posted here.

-- Tosin Alliyu - Masters student in Design Engineering
+- Extension School TF: Tosin Alliyu - Masters Candidate in Design Engineering

-- Rachel Kang - A. B. Candidate in Computer Science, Class of 2020
+- Jess Eng - A. B. Candidate in Folklore and Mythology and Statistics, Class of 2021

 - Robert Krueger - Postdoctoral Fellow, Visual Computing Group